kubernetes/community/keps/0000-kep-template.md

 As the KEP is approved and an official KEP number is allocated, the file should be renamed.

 To get started with this template:
-* Make a copy in the appropriate directory.
+* Make a copy of this template.
   Name it `draft-YYYYMMDD-my-title.md`.
 * Create a PR in the [`kubernetes/community`](https://github.com/kubernetes/community) repo.
 * Check in early.